 Welcome to Durham University's Department of Music, one of the leading centres in the UK for the study of music.

-We are rated as the top UK music department in the Complete University Guide 2018, have appeared at number one for two years running in The Sunday Times University League Table (in 2017 and 2018), and in the top three in the Research Excellence Framework 2014.
+We have been rated as the top UK music department for two years running in both The Complete University Guide (2018 and 2019) and The Sunday Times University League Table (2017 and 2018), and appear in the top three in the Research Excellence Framework 2014.